hpgrahsl/kryptonite-for-kafka/docs/kms/azure.md

 2. **Keyset Encryption**: use an Azure Key Vault RSA key to encrypt/decrypt keysets at rest (`kek_type=AZURE`)
 3. **Envelope KEK**: use an Azure Key Vault RSA key as the Key Encryption Key for envelope encryption (`cipher_algorithm=TINK/AES_GCM_ENVELOPE_KMS`)

 Add the module JAR to the classpath alongside the core library.
-It is discovered automatically via `ServiceLoader`.
+The runtime discovers it automatically via `ServiceLoader`.

 ---